RUNNER-UP

 LSE Generate

-Finalist of the Community Engagement Initiative of the Year Award
+RUNNER-UP Community Engagement Initiative of the Year Award

 The London School of Economics and Political Science - United Kingdom